 Triggered by this observation, our prior work~\cite{DBLP:journals/corr/MezzinaP16,MezzinaP17} develops a \emph{monitors-as-memories} approach.
-The idea is to use \emph{monitors} (run-time entities that enact protocol actions) as the \emph{memories} needed to record and undo communication steps.
-There is a monitor for each protocol participant; the monitor includes a session type that describes the intended protocol.
-We use a \emph{cursor} to ``mark'' the current protocol state in the type; the cursor can move to the future (enacting protocol actions) but also to the past (reversing protocol actions).
-The result is a streamlined process framework in which the key properties of a reversible semantics can be established with simple proofs, because session types narrow down the spectrum of possible process behaviors, allowing only those forward and backward actions that correspond to the declared protocols.
-The most significant of such properties is \emph{causal consistency}~\cite{DanosK04}, considered as the ``right'' criterion for reversing concurrent processes~\cite{DBLP:journals/eatcs/Lanese14}.
-Intuitively, causal consistency ensures that reversible steps lead to system states that could been have reached by performing forward steps only.
+The idea is to use \emph{monitors} (i.e., run-time entities that enact protocol actions) as the \emph{memories} needed to record and eventually undo communication steps.
+There is a monitor for each protocol participant, which includes a session type that describes the intended protocol.
+We use a so-called \emph{cursor} to ``mark'' the current protocol state in the type; the cursor can move to the future (enacting protocol actions) but also to the past (reversing protocol actions).

+The monitors-as-memories approach induces a streamlined process framework in which the key properties of a reversible semantics can be established with simple proofs, because session types narrow down the spectrum of possible process behaviors, allowing only those forward and backward actions that adhere to the declared protocols.
+The most significant of such properties is \emph{causal consistency}~\cite{DanosK04}, considered as the ``right'' criterion for reversing concurrent processes in distributed systems~\cite{wg2}.
+Intuitively, causal consistency ensures that reversible steps lead to system states that could have been reached by performing forward steps only.
 That is, causally consistent reversibility does not lead to extraneous states, not reachable through ordinary computations.